 - Government Agencies or National Laboratories*

-*Limited career options may be available for participants that are not US citizens or residents.
+*Limited career options may be available for participants who are not US citizens or Permanent Residents.

 What to Expect

-The FEFP series consists of four workshop themes (see above).
-Two sessions of each workshop are offered.
-In each session, the panelists give a short introduction, but most of the time are devoted to answering students’ questions.
+The FEFP series consists of eight workshop themes (see above).
+Two sessions of most workshops are offered.
+In each session, the panelists give a short introduction, but most of the time is devoted to answering students’ questions.
 The Q&A format makes each session unique and allows participants to guide the conversation.
 Please come prepared with your questions.